-Determining the validation query SQL for your database type
+Determine the validation query SQL for your database

-Different database types have slightly different SQL syntax requirements for their validation query.
+Different databases have slightly different SQL syntax requirements for their validation query.
 The validation query should be as simple as possible, as this is run every time a connection is retrieved from the pool.